MicrosoftDocs/win32/desktop-src/DirectShow/checkpointer.md

 ---
-Description: Checks whether a pointer is NULL.
+description: Checks whether a pointer is NULL.
 If the pointer is NULL, the function or method in which the macro appears returns the specified value. ms.assetid: eca73fbf-5fd8-4b76-af06-ca0c22510b55
 title: CheckPointer macro (Wxdebug.h) ms.topic: reference